This paper contains links, usually to cppreference.com, to explain some terms

 std::size_t size() const noexcept; std::size_t capacity() const noexcept;

-These functions return the total number of bytes used for the numerator and denominator.If you’d like more detailed information about heap usage, you can call any of numer().size(), numer().capacity(), denom().size() or denom().capacity().
+These functions return the total number of bytes used, or available, for the numerator and denominator.If you’d like more detailed information about heap usage, you can call any of numer().size(), numer().capacity(), denom().size() or denom().capacity().
 Those integer member functions have the same semantics as do vector’s functions of the same names, except that the returned values are numbers of bytes, not numbers of container elements (because we’re not sure what the element type is).

 void shrink_to_fit();